Posted in History, Schools

 OMCA

 Each side had a different treatment to reflect the sun.
 The southern side had tall windows that, when open, didn’t seem enclosed.
-The east side was opened to the elements with only half of a wall.
+The east side was opened to the elements with only half a wall.
 A screen protected them from insects.
-In case of storms, awnings could be pulled down to protect the students.
+In storms, awnings could be pulled down to protect the students.

 Fruitvale School.”
-The negative shows schoolchildren hanging out the school’s windows, posing for the photo.
+The negative shows schoolchildren hanging out of the school’s windows, posing for the photo.
 A male teacher is standing on the ground outside the windows, looking up at the first-floor windows filled with students.

 OMCA